movq/openbsd/gnu/llvm/llvm/docs/CommandGuide/lit.rst

 command line.
 Tests can be either individual test files or directories to search for tests (see :ref:`test-discovery`).

-Each specified test will be executed (potentially concurrently) and once all tests have been run :program:`lit` will print summary information on the number of tests which passed or failed (see :ref:`test-status-results`).
+Each specified test will be executed (potentially in parallel) and once all tests have been run :program:`lit` will print summary information on the number of tests which passed or failed (see :ref:`test-status-results`).
 The :program:`lit` program will execute with a non-zero exit code if any tests